Sunshine Coast Libraries banner

 “The Australian Early Years Learning framework is a national pedagogy structured around positive learning experiences and play-based learning, something all of our Lifelong Learning Centres are aligned to,” Dr Jones says.

-School Readiness: The preschool and kindy years
+School readiness: The preschool and kindy years

 Little Girl Learning to Write